jeanlamy/sear/README.md

 ### Todo

-* Add index creation in ElasticSearch Service.
-* Add index deletion in ElasticSearch Service.
-* Set index mapping for search suggestions.
 * Complete index mapping "au fur et à mesure".
-* Go on on search results.
+* Add pagination logic to search results
-* Write a how to use.
+* Add categories navigation to search results
+* Add product modal with all informations
+* Allow user to search product by entering an additive or ingredient name

-* See how to use with Docker.
+* See how to use it with docker